 Unless otherwise specified by the Program Director or Instructor, students will be responsible for reporting on-time to classes and clinical practice.
-Students are to park in rear parking lot of the school.
-Students parked in the front parking lot of the school will be towed at students' expense.
+Students are required to park in the Garage parking lot of the school building.

 The program office, classroom and clinical lab are accessible by Metro bus.
 For further information about bus routes, please call Metro at 202-637-7000.